ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Does Western Washington University Offer Tuition Waivers?
+Western Washington University Tuition Waivers

-Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
-Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
+Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.